twooldridge/workshop/terminal.md

 ```

 Now, create a project directory (if you haven't already) and download snpArcher into your project directory:

 ```
 mkdir -p workshop
 cd workshop
 git clone https://github.com/harvardinformatics/snpArcher.git
 ```

 This test is **absolutely** necessary to run to ensure that `snpArcher` is set up correctly.
-It will probably take around ~30 min just because of the conda setup involved, not because the data is large.
-Thankfully, this will already have been done prior to the workshop.
+It will probably take around ~30 minutes because of the Conda setup involved, not because the data is large.
+Thankfully, this will already have been done before the workshop.

 ```
 cd snpArcher